 Students enrolled in these courses will complete 2 years (2 credits) of high school mathematics in one school year.
 First semester students will complete all of GSE Geometry Honors and will be enrolled in math every day.
 Second Semester they will take all of GSE Algebra II Honors.
+A state mandated Georgia Milestones End-of-Course Assessment is required and counts 20% of the student's 2nd semester grade at the end of GSE Geometry (Semester 1.)
 Prerequisite: Placement is based on a Distinguished performance on the Georgia Milestones Algebra 1 End-of-Course Assessment (or a defined level of performance on the NAHS Placement Test) and at least a 90 course average in Algebra 1.